 What is infertility?
 The definition depends on the age of the female partner.
 Infertility is defined as being unable to achieve pregnancy after one year if a woman is under 35 years of age, and after six months if a woman is over 35 years of age.
-One in eight couples have experienced trouble getting pregnant or carrying a pregnancy to term.
+One in six couples have experienced trouble getting pregnant or carrying a pregnancy to term.

 When should I see a specialist?